How to Maintain Building Access Safety Without Compromising Building Aesthetics

 Safety systems do not have to appear industrial.

-Guardrails, ladders, screens, platforms, and access systems can be powder coated to match the building’s colour palette.
-This allows safety systems to blend into the architecture rather than stand out against it.
+Guardrails, ladders, screens, platforms, and access systems can be powder-coated to match the building’s colour palette.
+With design discretion, safety systems can blend into the architecture rather than stand out against it.

 Sliding Roof Hatches